Adding Electrical Outlets: How to Wire a New Outlet to an Existing One

 Removing the Old Outlet and Box

 - Turn off the power!
 Please don't begin your work by getting a nasty shock - turn off the power to the existing outlet you will be working with.
 Tape the breaker off so that no one else turns it back on while you're working.
 Make sure that you are working safely by testing that the outlet is dead by either plugging a radio or lamp into it or using a voltmeter or non-contact voltage detector.
 Don't turn the breaker back on until the job is complete; I, an electrician by trade, have been shocked too many times by turning the power on "for just a minute" and forgetting to turn it back off.
 Don't let it happen to you!

 - Choose the existing outlet you will wire the new outlet into.
-The best choice is one that's almost, but not quite, directly through the wall from an existing outlet.
+The best choice is one that's almost, but not quite, directly through the wall from where you want the new one to be.
 In other words, you should first consider the outlets in the room on the other side of the wall.
 Second best is an outlet on the same or different interior wall, preferably one without insulation.
 It is much easier to get new wire through an empty wall than one filled with insulation.

 - With the power safely off, remove the cover plate on the old outlet and set it and the single screw that holds it aside for re-installation later.
 Then remove the two screws holding the outlet to the box behind it.